uob-coms20007/uob-coms20007.github.io/computability/church-turing.md

 was even possible to implement this interpreter in While itself.

 However, this last step was not a special feature of While.
-We could implement an interpreter for While in Java (with or without encoding everything as a natural number).
+We could implement an interpreter for While in Java.
 We could also implement an interpreter in Haskell (and if you are adventurous you may have already tried to do so).

 Conversely, there is nothing special about implementing an interpreter for While.
 With enough time and tenacy we could implement an interpreter for e.g.
 Java as a While program.
 Or we could implement an interpreter for Haskell, again in While.
 The possibilities are endless.

-This is not simply a practical phenomenon, but also a theoretical observation.
+This is not only a practical phenomenon, but also a theoretical observation.
 Suppose you take issue with the idea that While is a realistic model of computation.
 Suppose further that this incites you to go away and design your own model of computation, which is meant to embody what we mean by a digital computater.
 You will then observe that you will be able to write an interpreter for that model of computation in While!

 It has been empirically observed that this holds for any two _realistic_ models of computation of which we can conceive: each one can be _simulated_ in the other.
-This observation was made long before the advent of modern programming languages (like While, C, or Java).
+This observation was made long before the advent of modern programming languages (like While, C, Java, Haskell, ...).

 This statement is often known as the